lionell/parcs/README.md

 # PARCS

 This is a state-of-the-art implementation of the PARCS system described in [the paper][paper].
 It's heterogeneous in the nature implying that it's language agnostic.
-Heavily relies on the [Docker Swarm][swarm] and Docker's networking features.
+Heavily relies on the [Docker Swarm][swarm] and [Docker's][docker] networking features.
 Under the hood it's a set of a libraries that allow one to operate a swarm in a PARCS-specific fashion.

 Features:
 * Works on any Docker Swarm cluster
 * Language agnostic design
 * Web UI powered by [Swarmpit][swarmpit]
-* Full isolation (thanks to Docker)
+* Full isolation (containerization)
 * Flexible dependency management
 * Centralized module repository